annabook21/NetArmyKn1f3/README.md

     <img src="net_icon.png" alt="NetArmyKn1f3 Logo" width="450"/>
 </div>

-# NetArmyKn1f3: A Network Analysis & Visualization Suite
+# NetArmyKn1f3: A Network Analysis & Security Testing Suite

 **Author**: Anna Booker
 **Version**: 1.0.0
-**Date**: 2024-07-13
+**Date**: 2025-07-13

 ---

 ## 1. Overview

-NetArmyKn1f3 is an advanced, JavaFX-based desktop application engineered for comprehensive network analysis, scanning, and visualization.
-It serves as an integrated command center for network administrators, cybersecurity professionals, and technology enthusiasts.
-The suite provides a rich graphical user interface (GUI) to simplify complex networking tasks such as host discovery, port scanning, OS fingerprinting, and visualizing network topologies and traceroute paths.
+NetArmyKn1f3 is an advanced, JavaFX-based desktop application engineered for comprehensive network analysis, scanning, visualization, and security testing.
+It serves as an integrated command center for network administrators, cybersecurity professionals, penetration testers, and technology enthusiasts.
+The suite provides a rich graphical user interface (GUI) to simplify complex networking tasks such as host discovery, port scanning, OS fingerprinting, firewall rule testing, and visualizing network topologies and traceroute paths.

 The application is built on a modular architecture, separating concerns between UI controllers, networking services, and data models.
-It leverages the power of industry-standard command-line tools like `nmap` and `traceroute`, parsing their output into structured data that powers interactive, D3.js-based visualizations within a JavaFX WebView.
+It leverages the power of industry-standard command-line tools like `nmap` and `traceroute`, while incorporating cutting-edge security testing capabilities including sophisticated payload generation and firewall effectiveness analysis.

 ---

 ## 2. Core Features

-The application's functionality is organized into three primary modules, each accessible via a dedicated tab in the main window.
+The application's functionality is organized into four primary modules, each accessible via a dedicated tab in the main window.

 ### 2.1.
 System Information